UnofficialOpenUni/system-programming-lab/readme.md

 	2)	create a new folder with its purpose and your name, such as "Solution-by-[your-name]"
 	3)	drag the files to your folder and only then push the changes.

-In order to get direct access to the repository post your user name on our discord server on the git-access-request channel.
+In order to get direct access to the repository post the git username or email which you wish to invite on our discord server on the git-access-request channel.